mmustafaicer/datacampcrawler/README.md

 ![example](https://user-images.githubusercontent.com/46098464/74062143-36778e80-49b3-11ea-9960-82b3b3ddd82a.png)

 We need to collect these information for each course.
-The output should be like this.
+The output should be like this in an `.csv` format:

 ------